-While it’s not uncommon for people to dread a dentist appointment, children may need extra help getting over their dental treatment for children early so that they accept trips to the dentist as a normal part of life..
-Our best advice is to start
+While it’s not uncommon for people to dread a dentist appointment, children may need extra help getting over their dental anxiety.
+Our best advice to overcome fear is to start dental treatment for children early so that they accept trips to the dentist as a normal part of life.

 Reasons why children experience dental anxiety include: